aaronbloomfield/slp/uva/legal.md

 A few notes when filling out this form:

-- In the title of the form, you have to fill in a short description of the capstone project, such as "ACME volunteer scheduler"
+- In the title of the form, you have to fill in a short title for the capstone project, such as "ACME volunteer scheduler"
 - The "Collaborator" is the nonprofit for which the students are developing the project.
 - The "Capstone Project" line is a slightly longer description of the project -- the idea is to give a one sentence overview of what the project is or does.